bighead-dev/krak-orm/README.md

 Simple ORM for CI 3.0

+# Roadmap

+We need to finish all of the Todo items before we can start testing the **hell** of Krak.
+After the Todo's and testing, we can allow it to be used.

 # TODO

+Things that need to get done before Krak can start testing

 - Finish implementing latest rendition of Krak\Model
 	- <strike>related get</strike>
 	- <strike>saveing relations</strike>
 	- deleting relations
-	- accessing join table
-	- finish mapping out how save, get, and delete work without krak obj
+	- <strike>finish mapping out how save, get, and delete work without krak obj</strike>
 	- adding syntactic sugar for saving, deleting, and getting relations
-	- Add the unbuffered iterator for Krak
 	- <strike>Add the buffered iterator for Krak</strike>
-- Create Result class
+- <strike>Create Result class</strike>
-	-	add ability for Krak\Result to support all of the same methods, so we need to create duplicate methods in Krak\Model to allow for syntactic sugar for Krak\Results
+	-	<strike>add ability for Krak\Result to support all of the same methods</strike>
+- Testing
+	- Test Krak\model: getting, saving, deleting, related material
+	- Test the iterators
+	- Test Result class
+	- Profile against older versions of Krak (krakatoa, qb_model) and Datamapper

+# Wishlist

+The wishlist are things that don't need to be finished to get a stable version of out into the world but are things that would make Krak really nice.

+- Optimize the result class
 - Finish Documentation
 	- api
 	- Relationships